-• Question paper for the SEE consists two parts i.e., Part A and Part B.
+- Question paper for the SEE consists of two parts i.e. Part A and Part B. - Part A is compulsory and consists of objective type or short answer type questions of 1 or 2 marks each for total of 20 marks covering the whole syllabus.

-- Part A covers the entire syllabus during the periods specified consists of five questions from each module for 16 marks each having choices and may contain sub-divisions.
-Students have to answer five full questions selecting at least one from each module. - Part B will be a compulsory question on case study for 20 marks. - Duration of each examination is 3 hours.
+- Part B also covers the entire syllabus consisting of five questions having choices and may contain sub-divisions, each carrying 16 marks.
+Students have to answer five full questions. - One question with choices must be set from each module. - Duration of each examination is 3 hours for theory papers.